gnss-sdr/gnss-sdr/README.md

        libgtest-dev libprotobuf-dev protobuf-compiler
 ~~~~~~

-Please note that the required files from `libgtest-dev` were moved to `googletest` in Debian 9 "stretch" and Ubuntu 18.04 "bionic", and moved back again to `libgtest-dev` in Debian 10 "buster" and Ubuntu 18.10 "cosmic".
+Please note that the required files from `libgtest-dev` were moved to `googletest` in Debian 9 "stretch" and Ubuntu 18.04 "bionic", and moved back again to `libgtest-dev` in Debian 10 "buster" and Ubuntu 18.10 "cosmic" (and above).

 **Note for Ubuntu 14.04 LTS "trusty" users:** you will need to build from source and install GNU Radio manually, as explained below, since GNSS-SDR requires `gnuradio-dev` >= 3.7.3, and Ubuntu 14.04 came with 3.7.2.
 Install all the packages above BUT EXCEPT `libuhd-dev`, `gnuradio-dev` and `gr-osmosdr` (and remove them if they are already installed in your machine), and install those dependencies using PyBOMBS.
 The same applies to `libmatio-dev`: Ubuntu 14.04 came with 1.5.2 and the minimum required version is 1.5.3.
 Please do not install the `libmatio-dev` package and install `libtool`, `automake` and `libhdf5-dev` instead.
 A recent version of the library will be downloaded and built automatically if CMake does not find it installed.